Permutation-Invariant Spectral Learning via Dyson Diffusion: Introduction

 \textbf{Information in the Spectrum.}~The spectrum of a graph encodes key structural features including connectivity, expansion, and subgraph patterns.
 Moreover, non-isomorphic WL-equivalent graphs typically have distinct spectra \citep{huangSpectrumRandomDregular2024}.
 An idea, therefore, is to augment the graph data based on spectral information \citep{vignacDiGressDiscreteDenoising2022,xuDiscretestateContinuoustimeDiffusion2024}.
 Our work is based on an entirely different method, exploiting analytical insight from random matrix theory to dissect the spectral from the remaining information, allowing to push the inductive bias from the architecture to the dynamics.

-\textbf{Dyson's Brownian Motion.}~For an OU process on the space of symmetric matrices, the eigenvalues follow a well-characterized stochastic differential equation (SDE), the so-called Dyson Brownian Motion (DBM), which is inherently permutation invariant.
+\textbf{Dyson's Brownian Motion.}~For an OU~process on the space of symmetric matrices, the eigenvalues follow a well-characterized stochastic differential equation, the so-called Dyson Brownian motion (DBM), which is inherently permutation invariant.
 Thus -- in contrast to \cite{niuPermutationInvariantGraph2020,joScorebasedGenerativeModeling2022,vignacDiGressDiscreteDenoising2022} -- the score of DBM can be parameterized with any (not necessarily permutation invariant) neural network.
 Moreover, contrary to \cite{luoFastGraphGeneration2024}, the remaining information is not lost (see \Cref{thm:eigenvector-SDE}).

-\textbf{Contributions.}~The main contributions of this work are as follows. \begin{itemize}[leftmargin=2em] \item We introduce the novel Dyson Diffusion Model (DyDM) in \Cref{sec:dy-DM}, which extracts the spectral dynamics from an OU-driven diffusion.
-DyDM allows to learn the spectra of graphs without the need of GNNs or graph transformers while preserving the remaining information of the graph and allowing us to compute an eigenvector SDE. \item We demonstrate in \Cref{sec:exp} that DyDM is more effective than existing GNN-based and graph-transformer-based methods for learning graph spectra. \item We illustrate the struggle of GNN-based graph diffusion models in \Cref{fig:wl-demonstration} and \Cref{sec:exp:dirac-delta}. \end{itemize} Beyond graphs, our framework applies generally to symmetric matrices where spectral information is often key.
-For instance, in statistics, it can encode the importance of principal components \citep{jamesIntroductionStatisticalLearning2023}, while in dynamical systems,\footnote{For instance, Markov jump dynamics in detailed balance systems where the generator is symmetric in the steady state basis, see \cite{pavliotisStochasticProcessesApplications2014}.} it reflects the stability and timescales of linear operators.
+\textbf{Contributions.}~Our main contributions are: \begin{itemize} \item Based on analytical insight, we demonstrate an inherent struggle of GNN-based graph diffusion models. \item We introduce the Dyson Diffusion Model (DyDM) in \Cref{sec:dy-DM}, extracting the spectral dynamics from an OU-driven diffusion.
+DyDM learns graph spectra without GNNs or graph transformers; the accompanying conditional eigenvector SDE provides a principled route to modeling the remaining degrees of freedom, which we validate in controlled experiments. \item We demonstrate in \Cref{sec:exp} that building on this SDE, DyDM is more effective than existing GNN-based and graph-transformer-based methods for learning graph spectra. \item We also derive the eigenvector SDE and its time reversal.
+Expressing the dynamics on the Lie group $O(n)$—and its corresponding tangential Lie algebra—enables tractable analysis and efficient simulation.
+We prove a symmetry exponentially reducing the learning space in the dimension and translate the equivariant learning problem for the eigenvectors into an invariant learning problem on the Lie algebra, opening the field to new architectures. \end{itemize} Beyond graphs, our framework generally applies to symmetric matrices where spectral information is often key.
+For instance, in statistics, it can encode the importance of principal components \citep{jamesIntroductionStatisticalLearning2023}, while in dynamical systems,\footnote{For instance, the generator of Markov dynamics under detailed balance is self-adjoint, see \cite{pavliotisStochasticProcessesApplications2014}.} it reflects the stability and timescales of linear operators.